Egg-Free French Toast

 Melt butter on the griddle or skillet.
 Place bread on heated surface and cook each side to a light golden brown.

 You won't even miss the egg.
+It looks and tastes like regular French toast.
 Give it a try.

 Mr Breakfast would like to thank Mr Breakfast for this recipe.